 Secure on tour

 When you start on a tour, make sure you have the right shoes on and check the other 'basic equipment' in your backpack.
 Don't forget to put on a layer of sun cream.
 Check the weather report before you go and whether the alpine chalets are open on your way.
 What to do in emergency and how to activate the Alpine Emergency Call?
-Read our Blog (in German) or get other sufficient information in the Internet - that will secure you a safe stay in the Alps.
+Read our blog on this - that will secure you a safe stay in the Alps.

 Plan your tour in advance.
 On our interactive map you will find multiple suggestions for routes in this area.